Ogechi Adeola

 Ogechi Adeola is a Nigerian business studies academic.
 She is the associate dean of business administration at the University of the People and associate professor of marketing at the Lagos Business School.
+In January, 2024.
+She was elected the Deputy Vice Chancellor of University of Kigali, Rwanda.

 Life

-Adeola earned a law degree from the University of Nigeria.
 She completed an MBA and Doctor of Business Administration at Manchester Business School.

 Adeola is an associate professor of marketing and heads the department of operations, marketing, and information systems at Lagos Business School.
 She is the associate dean of business administration at University of the People.
 In February 2021, Adeola was named the independent non-executive director of Cornerstone Insurance Plc.